 An exemplary policeman and human.
 Gamache has zero patience for dishonesty and holds himself to an impossibly high standard.
 He generally charms everyone he meets, except for the higher-ups in the Sûreté and the criminals he pursues.

-In this eighth installment in the 14-book series(no need to read in order), Gamache and his number-two Jean-Guy reluctantly leave Three Pines to travel to an extraordinary place: the 200-year old monastery of Saint-Gilbert-Entre-les-Loups.
+In this eighth installment in the 17-book series, Gamache and his number-two Jean-Guy reluctantly leave Three Pines to travel to an extraordinary place: the 200-year old monastery of Saint-Gilbert-Entre-les-Loups.
 The monastery is tucked away even deeper in the wilderness than Three Pines.
 The trip there requires a Cessna and an aluminum boat rowed upriver.
 The cloistered monks within its walls have taken a vow of silence but have become world-famous for recordings of their glorious Gregorian chants.
 Their home is a sanctuary of beauty and peace — until their choir director Frère Mathieu is found in the garden with his head bashed in.

 This gripping, atmospheric story features, in no particular order, a missing medieval manuscript, secret chambers, crumbling monastery walls, malevolent monks, and the Inquisition.
 As Gamache investigates the darkness in the brotherhood, he’s forced to confront the devastating secrets and conflicts in his own life.